mrinalkumarjha/CoreAngularEcommerce/README.md

 	Mrinal"1234

 	To view data install RedisInsight

+	redis local connectionstring: "Redis": "localhost"

+	install redis server in local. we can install redis in docker locally.

+	1: install docker desktop in system.
+	2: copy  docker compose file and paste at  solution location which came inside student asset download.
+	3: this file contains services we need locally. we have used redis to store data and redis commander to view data.
+	4: Run docker compose : docker-compose up -d  (-d is deatach mode to run services in background). it will pull redis and install inside docker container.

 # Identity
 	ASP.net identity is used to add users and manage authentication and authorization.